Inicio > Blog > SEO/GEO > Ask a question or Ask Maps: Gemini answers questions about your business on Google Maps

 Ian Canet

-Ian studied Marketing and Advertising in Valencia, motivated by his experience in a corporate marketing department, where he discovered his interest in SEO.
-Determined to apply his knowledge in real business, he trained in SEO related courses and worked as an SEO consultant in two digital marketing agencies in Valencia.
-He is an avid reader of books, podcasts and newsletters about Marketing and Artificial Intelligence, and values continuous training to stay updated in the competitive world of digital marketing.
-He recently completed a master's degree in digital analytics to improve his ability to measure and extract insights from his actions and is now part of the Human Level team.
+Ian studied Marketing and Advertising in Valencia, motivated by his experience in a corporate marketing department where he first discovered his interest in SEO.
+Determined to apply his knowledge to real-world businesses, he completed several SEO-related courses and worked as an SEO consultant for two digital marketing agencies in Valencia.
+He is an avid consumer of books, podcasts, and newsletters about Marketing and AI, valuing continuous learning to stay ahead in the competitive digital landscape.
+Recently, he completed a Master’s in Digital Analytics to enhance his ability to measure and extract insights from his actions, and he is now a member of the Human Level team.